graphcore-research/gwr/steam-developer-guide/md_src/components/add_subcomponents.md

 # Create Subcomponents

-A component will almost always be built of subcomponents with some extra logic.
+A component is the building block of models.
+It will have ports and usually comprise subcomponents and some extra logic.

 The **examples/flaky-with_delay** gives an example of a simple component that uses an existing subcomponent.